Jonathan Majors’ Redemption Tour Is Nothing New In Hollywood. But We Shouldn’t Take The Bait.

 AdvertisementADVERTISEMENT

-Jason Lee's Hollywood Unlocked platform has a history of controversy, and if you’ve been paying attention, it's not shocking that the celebrity gossip blog would reward bad behavior with an honor their website describes as given to "an individual who has shown that no matter what adversity they face, they will continue to aspire to inspire."
+Hollywood Unlocked platform has a history of controversy, and if you’ve been paying attention, it's not shocking that the celebrity gossip blog would reward bad behaviour with an honour their website describes as given to "an individual who has shown that no matter what adversity they face, they will continue to aspire to inspire."
 That description, and the award going to Jonathan Majors for facing the adversity of being a convicted abuser, is so ridiculous it seems silly to take any of it seriously.
-But the awards were attended by other celebs like Cardi B, Tiffany Haddish, Omarion, and Iyanla Vanzant and treated by other outlets as a legitimate honor.
+But the awards were attended by other celebs like Cardi B, Tiffany Haddish, Omarion, and Iyanla Vanzant and treated by other outlets as a legitimate honour.

 AdvertisementADVERTISEMENT